lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 ---------------------------------------

 Keep in mind that if you are not experienced at accessing data via Jupyter notebooks, or using a Science Platform more generally, you are not alone!
-Most of the DP0 delegates are new to this environment, and all of your questions and feedback will help us improve both the documentation and the tools.
+Most of the Rubin/LSST users are new to this environment, and all of your questions and feedback will help us improve both the documentation and the tools.

-The `DP0 Delegate Homepage <https://dp0.lsst.io>`_ provides information about `getting support <https://dp0.lsst.io/delegate-resources/support.html>`_ at any time via the `Rubin Observatory Community Forum <https://community.lsst.org/>`_ or via GitHub Issues.
+The `DP0 homepage <https://dp0.lsst.io>`_ provides information about `getting support <https://dp0.lsst.io/delegate-resources/support.html>`_ at any time via the `Rubin Observatory Community Forum <https://community.lsst.org/>`_ or via GitHub Issues.
 Another option is to attend the biweekly `Rubin Science Assemblies <https://dp0.lsst.io/delegate-resources/virtual-events.html#dp0-delegate-resources-virtual-events-assemblies>`_ which will feature live tutorials and question-and-answer time with Rubin Observatory staff.

-Beginner-level questions are very welcome, both in the Community Forum and during the Delegate Assemblies.
+Beginner-level questions are very welcome, both in the Community Forum and during the `Rubin Science Assemblies <https://dp0.lsst.io/delegate-resources/virtual-events.html#rubin-science-assemblies>`_.
 To encourage questions in the Forum, a couple of beginner-level topics have been started to share resources for learning `python <https://community.lsst.org/t/resources-for-python-beginners/5975>`_ and `SQL <https://community.lsst.org/t/sql-adql-beginner-resources/6051>`_.
 People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.